dgyf/ProjectXYSketch/README.md

-# Project_PBSketch
+# Project_XYSketch
-The source codes of PB-sketch.
-PB-sketch can achieve point queries, top-k queries, and heavy change queries in the data streams.
+The source codes of XY-sketch.
+XY-sketch can achieve point queries, top-k queries, and heavy change queries in the data streams.

 ## Introduction
-PB-Sketch is a state-of-the-art technology to approximate estimate the frequency of data items in streams.
+XY-Sketch is a state-of-the-art technology to approximate estimate the frequency of data items in streams.
 More, it can also support finding top-k hot items and detecting heavy changes.
-In particular, the estimated performance of PB-Sketch is excellent when the space budget is small.
+In particular, the estimated performance of XY-Sketch is excellent when the space budget is small.

 The above three files represent the three queries respectively.